maxkratt/FishNet-Documentation/guides/getting-started/connecting-to-remote-devices.md

 3. **Launch the Client:** On a _separate_ machine, launch the client build you just created.
 4. **Connect:** If you disabled auto-start, click the "Start Client" button from the NetworkHudCanvas in the client build.

 If configured correctly, the client should connect to the server, and you should see network-related messages in both the server and client consoles indicating a successful connection.
-You should also see players spawning as configured in the [preparing-your-player.md](preparing-your-player.md "mention") guide.&#x20;
+You should also see players spawning as configured in the [preparing-your-player.md](preparing-your-player.md "mention") guide.
 {% endstep %}

 {% step %}
-### **Troubleshooting Common Connection Issues**
+#### **Troubleshooting Common Connection Issues**

 If your client fails to connect, consider these common issues: